wzuschlag/Bamazon/README.md

 ###### launch program at command prompt > node bamazonCustomer.js

 Used mysql workbench to create the initial invetory list for a hardware store.

 ![initial inventory](/screenshots/initInventory.png)

+following screen shows the kick off of the bamazon app from a command prompt window.
+>> node bamazonCustomer.js

 ![opening screen](/screenshots/openingScreen.png)